voxpupuli/puppet-ferm/REFERENCE.md

 Data type: `Boolean`

-Disable/Enable the management of the ferm daemon Default value: false
+Disable/Enable the management of the ferm daemon

-Allowed values: (true|false)
+Default value: `false`

 ##### `manage_configfile`

 Data type: `Boolean`

-Disable/Enable the management of the ferm default config Default value: false
+Disable/Enable the management of the ferm default config

-Allowed values: (true|false)
+Default value: `false`

 ##### `manage_initfile`

 Data type: `Boolean`

-Disable/Enable the management of the ferm init script for RedHat-based OS Default value: false
+Disable/Enable the management of the ferm init script for RedHat-based OS

-Allowed values: (true|false)
+Default value: `false`

 ##### `configfile`

 Data type: `Stdlib::Absolutepath`

 Path to the config file

-Default value: /etc/ferm.conf
+Default value: '/etc/ferm.conf'
-Allowed values: Stdlib::Absolutepath

 ##### `configdirectory`

 Data type: `Stdlib::Absolutepath`

-Path to the directory where the module stores ferm configuration files Default value: /etc/ferm.d or /etc/ferm/ferm.d
+Path to the directory where the module stores ferm configuration files

-Allowed values: Stdlib::Absolutepath
+Default value: '/etc/ferm.d'

 ##### `disable_conntrack`

 Data type: `Boolean`

-Disable/Enable the generation of conntrack rules Default value: false
+Disable/Enable the generation of conntrack rules

-Allowed values: (true|false)
+Default value: `false`

 ##### `forward_policy`

 Data type: `Ferm::Policies`

 Default policy for the FORWARD chain

-Default value: DROP
+Default value: 'DROP'
-Allowed values: (ACCEPT|DROP|REJECT)

 ##### `output_policy`

 Data type: `Ferm::Policies`

 Default policy for the OUTPUT chain

-Default value: ACCEPT
+Default value: 'ACCEPT'
-Allowed values: (ACCEPT|DROP|REJECT)

 ##### `input_policy`

 Data type: `Ferm::Policies`

 Default policy for the INPUT chain

-Default value: DROP
+Default value: 'DROP'
-Allowed values: (ACCEPT|DROP|REJECT)

 ##### `rules`

 Data type: `Hash`

 A hash that holds all data for ferm::rule

-Default value: Empty Hash
+Default value: {}
-Allowed value: Any Hash

 ##### `forward_log_dropped_packets`

 Data type: `Boolean`

-Enable/Disable logging in the FORWARD chain of packets to the kernel log, if no explicit chain matched Default value: false
+Enable/Disable logging in the FORWARD chain of packets to the kernel log, if no explicit chain matched

-Allowed values: (true|false)
+Default value: `false`

 ##### `output_log_dropped_packets`

 Data type: `Boolean`

-Enable/Disable logging in the OUTPUT chain of packets to the kernel log, if no explicit chain matched Default value: false
+Enable/Disable logging in the OUTPUT chain of packets to the kernel log, if no explicit chain matched

-Allowed values: (true|false)
+Default value: `false`

 ##### `input_log_dropped_packets`

 Data type: `Boolean`

-Enable/Disable logging in the INPUT chain of packets to the kernel log, if no explicit chain matched Default value: false
+Enable/Disable logging in the INPUT chain of packets to the kernel log, if no explicit chain matched

-Allowed values: (true|false)
+Default value: `false`

 ##### `ip_versions`

 Data type: `Array[Enum['ip','ip6']]`

 Set list of versions of ip we want ot use.

-Default value: ['ip', 'ip6']
+Default value: ['ip','ip6']

 ##### `preserve_chains_in_tables`

 Data type: `Hash[String[1],Array[String[1]]]`

-Hash with table:chains[] to use ferm @preserve for Default value: Empty Hash
-Allowed values: Hash with a list of tables and chains in it to preserve
+Hash with table:chains[] to use ferm @preserve for Allowed values: Hash with a list of tables and chains in it to preserve
 Example: {'nat' => ['PREROUTING', 'POSTROUTING']}

+Default value: {}

 ## Defined types